Signs of Higher Multipoles and Orbital Precession in GW151226: Source Discussion

 4pt

-In addition to having a non-negligible primary in-plane spin, the low-$q$ mode of the {\default} setup also has a modestly large value of $\chi_{\rm eff}$, see Fig.~\ref{fig:corner_plot} and Table~\ref{table:params}.
-This is especially interesting because $\chi_{\rm eff}$ in the small-$q$ limit is also dominated by the spin of the primary black hole, albeit along the direction of the orbital angular momentum.
-The primary spin of this mode is therefore not only tilted away from both the orbital angular momentum and the orbital plane, but must also have a large magnitude.
-In Fig.~\ref{fig:Spin}, we show the contour plots of the {\default} setup on $\chi_{\rm eff}$, the primary spin magnitude, $|\vec{\chi}_1|$, and the inclination angle between the primary spin and the orbital angular momentum, $\theta_{1L}$, at $f_{\rm ref} = \SI{100}{\hertz}$.
-From the $(\chi_{\rm eff}, |\vec{\chi}_1|)$ contour, we find that the primary black hole indeed spins very rapidly -- in fact close to extremality -- with $|\vec{\chi}_1| = 0.88^{+0.11}_{-0.14}$.
-The tilt of the primary spin $\theta_{1L} = ({47_{-18}^{+15}})^\circ $ is less well-constrained, although it still provides $\gtrsim 90\%$ confidence that the primary spin neither aligns with the orbital angular momentum nor lies in the orbital plane.
+In addition to having a primary BH with non-negligible in-plane spin, the solution of the {\default} setup also has a modestly large value of $\chieff$ (see Fig.~\ref{fig:corner_plot} and Table~\ref{table:params}).
+This is especially interesting because $\chieff$ is dominated by the orbit-aligned somponent of the primary BH spin in the low-$q$ limit.
+The primary spin is therefore not only tilted away from the orbital angular momentum, but must also have a large magnitude.
+In Fig.~\ref{fig:Spin}, we show both the {\default} setup and the \textsc{Default (Isotropic Spin Prior)} setup posterior distributions of $\chieff$, the primary spin magnitude ($|\vec{\chi}_1|$), and the inclination angle between the primary spin and the orbital angular momentum ($\theta_{1L}$) measured at $f_{\rm ref} = \SI{120}{\hertz}$.
+Comparing the curves in the spin magnitude panels we see that the primary BH indeed spins rapidly, since the posterior weight shifts to large values regardless of the spin prior.
+The tilt of the primary spin $\theta_{1L} = ({57_{-23}^{+37}})^\circ $ is not very precisely constrained but rules out alignment and anti-alignment at high confidence under both spin priors.
+The spin of the secondary BH spin in both setups is virtually unconstrained by the data and is therefore not shown in this paper.